 Seller Fulfilled Prime is an Amazon FBA alternative that allows qualified Amazon sellers to display the Amazon PRIME badge on orders they fulfilled via their own warehouse or a third-party service provider.
 SFP is similar to Amazon FBM (Fulfillment by Merchant), however, SFP requires using preferred carriers and matching FBA service levels to qualify.

 With SFP, larger and heavier items are charged a higher fulfillment fee, with additional storage fees charged depending on the time of year – SFP is more expensive during the holidays since it’s the busiest shopping season for Amazon.

-There are no space minimums, so e-retailers can eliminate the issue of overpaying for unneeded space, improve the logistics network and even avoid selling through Amazon all together.
-With 500+ warehouses nationwide, Flowspace is the solution for e-retailers that are looking for alternatives to Fulfillment by Amazon.
+There are no space minimums, so e-commerce businesses can eliminate the issue of overpaying for unneeded space, improve the logistics network and even avoid selling through Amazon all together.
+With 500+ warehouses nationwide, Flowspace is the perfect fulfillment partner solution for e-commerce businesses that are looking for Amazon FBA alternatives.
 Get started today!